 A dome's drum is an architectural element that is used to lift the dome higher.
-The dome's drum and the massive white marble dome hoist the shahada finial up above Humayun's Tomb's pishtaqs and proclaims that Allah is the one and only god.
+At Humayun's Tomb, the dome's drum and the massive white marble double dome work together to hoist the shahada finial up above Humayun's Tomb's pishtaqs, proclaiming that Allah is the one and only god.

-The dome's drum has eight evenly spaced passageways for accessing the roof terrace.
-There is a large waterspout above the western passageway and the eastern passageway to redirect water when it rains.
+The dome's drum is cylindrical and has eight evenly spaced passageways for accessing the roof terrace.
+Above the western passageway and the eastern passageway, there is a large waterspout to redirect water when it rains.